gemoran/SSLB-examples/README.md

 (ii) run code to reproduce the results in Section 4 of Moran et al (2019).

-- `zeisel`: folder contains code to (i) process data from Zeisel et al (2015) and (ii) run code to reproduce the results in Section 4 of Moran et al (2019).
+- `zeisel`: folder contains code to (i) process data from Zeisel et al (2015) and (ii) run code to reproduce the results in Section 5 of Moran et al (2019).

+NOTE: for both `breastCancerNKI` and `zeisel`, the script `0_process_data.R` does not need to be run as processed data is stored in `..\data`.
+The script is included here for completeness.